News

 Assistant Professor Christine Peterson received the National Science Foundation Division of Mathematical Sciences DMS- 2113602 and DMS- 2113557 grants for Collaborative Research: Covariate-driven Approaches to Network Estimation, for which she is Co-PI.

-Professor J. Jack Lee will serve as the Core Director for The University of Texas MD Anderson Cancer Center SPORE in Melanoma, Core 3 Biostatistics and Bioinformatics.
+Professor J. Jack Lee will serve as the core director for The University of Texas MD Anderson Cancer Center SPORE in Melanoma, Core 3 Biostatistics and Bioinformatics.
 The goal is to provide comprehensive service to guide experiment design to optimize quantitative data analysis, while maintaining statistical justification and results interpretation through sound experimental design principles tailored to each project.
 This will include data analyses and contributions to the interpretation of results via written reports and interactions with investigators.

-Faculty, analysts, postdoctoral fellows, and graduate researchers from the Biostatistics department organized sessions, gave presentations, and/or had coauthored work presented at the ENAR 2023 Spring Meeting, March 19-22, 2023.
+Faculty, analysts, postdoctoral fellows, and graduate researchers from the Biostatistics department organized sessions, gave presentations, and/or had coauthored work presented at the ENAR 2024 Spring Meeting, March 10–13.

-Faculty, analysts, postdoctoral fellows and graduate researchers from the Biostatistics department organized sessions, gave presentations, and/or had coauthored work presented at the JSM 2022 conference, August 6-11, 2022.
+Faculty, analysts, postdoctoral fellows and graduate researchers from the Biostatistics department organized sessions, gave presentations, and/or had coauthored work presented at the JSM 2023 conference, August 5–10, 2023.

 JSM Invited Sessions